jeralphdev-star/Fashion-MNIST-Image-classification/README.md

 # Questions:
 ### 1. What is the Fashion MNIST dataset?

+answer:
-##The Fashion MNIST dataset contains 70,000 grayscale images of clothing items, which you can found in step 1.3 Training data shape: (60000, 28, 28)
+The Fashion MNIST dataset contains 70,000 grayscale images of clothing items, which you can found in step 1.3 Training data shape: (60000, 28, 28)
 Testing data shape: (10000, 28, 28) which the training images is 60,000  and 10, 000 for test images with the dimension of 28x28 pixels each.
 It includes 10 difference clothing categories such as T-shirt/top, Trouser, Pullover, Dress, Coat, Sandal, Shirt, Sneaker, Bag, and Ankle boot which will be see in step 1.4 class_names = [
 'T-shirt/top', 'Trouser', 'Pullover', 'Dress', 'Coat', 'Sandal', 'Shirt', 'Sneaker', 'Bag', 'Ankle boot'